fastai/fastai/docs/gen_doc_main.md

 Here is how you can contribute to the `fastai` documentation:

+### WARNING: Use Jupyter Notebook, NOT Jupyter Lab

+The current version of Jupyter Lab, as of February 16, 2019, is incompatible with our source control and build process of the notebooks.
+Changes from Jupyter Lab, when committed, will cause all sorts of problems, including

+- Failed CI test, specifically the `nbstripout_config` test.
+You will see a red cross next to your commit in Github.
+- Errors when merging the changes in another repository.
+- When you run `git status`, the notebook is always shown as modified.
+Even after running `git reset --hard` to reset your repository, it will not go away.

+If you have unfortunately made commits after making changes in Jupyter Lab and wrecked your repository, please follow the instructions in [Unstripped Notebook Repair](https://docs.fast.ai/dev/develop.html#unstripped-notebook-repair) for a fix.

 ### Step 1.
 Create a `fastai` git branch

 The process of creating a branch (with fork), including a program that will do it for you in one step, and submitting the PR is explained in details in [How to Make a Pull Request (PR)](https://docs.fast.ai/dev/git.html#how-to-make-a-pull-request-pr)